Harold Amstutz

 8. Answer: "If selected as an AABP Amstutz scholarship recipient, how do you plan to use the money from the award?"
 (LIMIT: 500 words or less)

 9. Two electronic letters of recommendation are mandatory for your application to be considered.
 These should be from persons who can provide information on your worthiness for an Amstutz Scholarship award.
-An additional mandatory requirement is for at least one of the two letters of recommendation to be written by an AABP member on faculty at your veterinary school.
+An additional mandatory requirement is for at least one of the two letters of recommendation to be written by an AABP member.
 Failure to have two letters, as described, will disqualify your application.
 It is the responsibility of the student to ensure the letters are uploaded prior to the deadline to prevent disqualification.
 Please ask the persons submitting a letter of recommendation to click on Letters of Recommendation to submit a letter of recommendation for you.
 They must submit their letters electronically no later than than May 31, 2024, 5 pm EST.

 Your completed electronic application and two letters of recommendation must be received electronically through the AABP web site (aabp.org) no later than May 31, 2024, 5 pm EST. It is up to the applicant to verify that letters of recommendation have been submitted.
 Incomplete applications will not be considered.